Professional Development Program

 up-to-date professional training.
 The number of

-Currency will be based on when you graduated in
+points requiredfor the remainder of the CPD cycle will be based on when you graduated in

 the registration cycle.